 The PDF includes travel information for those who don’t have a car + links.

 Sign up for instant access + you’ll also receive my weekly Good Vibes by email – you can unsubscribe any time!

 10 extra places of peace + power for the solo female traveller!
 Public transport info + links to places of interest.

-When you go on a spiritual retreat in the UK is better alone.
+When you go on a spiritual retreat, it is much better to go alone.
 If you bring an important part of your life with you then its not really a ‘retreat’.
 More of a holiday.

 A spiritual retreat is a special time to give yourself some peace and calm.
-You might be stepping away from a hectic lifestyle full of being too busy.
+You might be stepping away from a hectic lifestyle, stress and strain.

 Perhaps you are escaping from a bad emotional situation in order to start the healing process.